If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 Bacterial Infections

-• Staphylococcus aureus: Produces toxins that cause symptoms within 1 to 6 hours.
+• Staphylococcus aureus: Produces toxins that can cause symptoms within 30 minutes to 8 hours.

-• Salmonella: Symptoms often begin 6 to 72 hours post-consumption.
+• Salmonella: Symptoms often begin 6 hours to 6 days after exposure.

 • Clostridium perfringens: Causes diarrhea typically within 6 to 24 hours.

-• Campylobacter jejuni: Incubation ranges from 2 to 5 days.
+• Campylobacter jejuni: Incubation commonly ranges from 2 to 5 days.

 These bacteria vary in how quickly they produce toxins or invade the gut lining, influencing symptom onset.